rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/windows-provisioning-scripts.md

 - Enable `dockerd` or `containerd` in the UI
 - Kubernetes (K3s)

-As an example, using `~/AppData/Roaming/rancher-desktop/provisioning/insecure-registry.start` will allow `nerdctl` to use insecure registries by default:
+As an example, using `%AppData%\rancher-desktop\provisioning\insecure-registry.start` will allow `nerdctl` to use insecure registries by default:

 ```
 #!/bin/sh